 At the end of much prodding and x-raying, I find that I do need a filling.
 As it is quite pricey, I elect to postpone treatment for a while, at least until my August pay check lands.
-It has been an expensive month for me with all 3 teens temporarily back at home, some modest trips away and a couple of birthdays.
+It has been an expensive month for me with all 3 teens temporarily back at home.
 Doubtless though, at some point in the Autumn, I shall find the money and add yet more metal to my molars.

 But I resent having to wait and I resent having to make health decision based not upon my wellbeing but upon my bank balance.
 The reasons for the current crisis I do not really fathom but I find incredibly sad.
 Is this, as the BBC report challenges, ‘The death of NHS Dentistry?’
 It is certainly not the vision of national health care free that I hold dear.

 For what of those who cannot pay at all?
 Worrying times …